Fareham Wheelers CC History – The First 25 Years

 Fareham Wheelers Cycling Club was founded in 1927, and we’re lucky enough to have members spanning this time frame to reflect back on things past.

-Fareham Wheelers Cycling Club must be one of the oldest established sports organisations in the borough, and still going strong after 91 years, with its current membership an all-time high of over 300, it is far removed from its humble beginnings.
+Fareham Wheelers Cycling Club must be one of the oldest established sports organisations in the borough, and still going strong after 96 years, with its current membership of around 200 it is far removed from its humble beginnings.

 It was in 1927 that Mr E.J.
 Cambrai, with his son Pat, and the support of Ron Fry, W.Munday, and C. Lawrance, laid the foundations of the club.
 It wasn’t long before many other cyclists joined the group, such as George Cousins, Ernie Duffett, Alf Jenson, and Vic Prior, just to name a few.
 The minimum age was 16 years for male and female members.
 They met every Thursday in the dining room of the Cambrai home in Gordon Road, Fareham.
 Here they discussed any cycling issues of the day, followed by social activities such as playing shove-halfpenny, darts, and general skylarking about.
 In due course, Mr. E.J.
 Cambrai was appointed the general secretary and his son Pat, club captain.
 Subscriptions were introduced at 3d (1.5p) a week.
 This was primarily to offset insurance cover for its members of 2/6d (12.5p) per annum.
 There were those of course who struggled to pay their dues, for one reason or another, but were nevertheless welcome to take part.